 The LEI initiative is driven by the Financial Stability Board (FSB) and the finance ministers and governors of central banks represented in the Group of Twenty (G20).
 In 2011, the G20 called on the FSB to take the lead in developing recommendations for a global LEI and a supporting governance structure.
 The related FSB recommendations endorsed by the G20 in 2012 led to the development of the Global LEI System that provides unique identification of legal entities participating in financial transactions across the globe and the subsequent establishment of the GLEIF by the FSB in 2014.
-The GLEIF is overseen by a committee of global regulators known as the LEI Regulatory Oversight Committee (LEI ROC), including the Federal Reserve Board, with Joseph Tracy as a current Vice Chair of the LEI ROC (having completed a previous term as Chair), and William Treacy as a member for the Board.
+The GLEIF is overseen by a committee of global regulators known as the LEI Regulatory Oversight Committee (LEI ROC), including the Federal Reserve Board, with William Treacy as a member for the Board.